niccokunzmann/x-wr-timezone/README.rst

 -----------

 1. Clone the `repository <https://github.com/niccokunzmann/x-wr-timezone>`_ or its fork and ``cd x-wr-timezone``.
-2. Optional: Install virtualenv and Python3 and create a virtual environment.
+2. Optional: Install virtualenv and Python3 and create a virtual environment:
     .. code-block:: shell

+        pip install virtualenv
         virtualenv -p python3 ENV
-        source ENV/bin/activate
+        source ENV/bin/activate # you need to do this for each shell

-3. Install the packages.
+3. Install the packages and this module so it can be edited:
     .. code-block:: shell

         pip install -r test-requirements.txt -e .

-4. Run the tests
+4. Run the tests:
     .. code-block:: shell

         pytest